ccheng11/BBK/DPR/Assessment/Proposals/DPSR Showcase.md

  - Mattia Redolfi (BA GPIR): "Brexit and rural-urban divide"
  - Manuel Rubio Prieto (BA GPIR): "Climate change policies and social inequalities in the United Kingdom"

-## International Relations (Discussant: TBD)
+## Varieties of Democracy (Discussant: Dr Nic Aaron)

- - Ryan Abbou (BA GPIR): "Impact of globalisation"
+ - Aden Reed (BA GPIR): "Are democracies the only solution to govern?"
- - Javier Pinedo (BSc Social Sciences): "Financial and environmental cost of greenwashing"
+ - Gurpreet Sidhu (BA Politics): "The tradeoff between cybersecurity and democratic freedoms"
- - Asi Polat (BA GPIR): "Terrorists versus freedom fighters"
+ - Pablo Volz (BA GPIR): "Perceptions of participatory democracy initiatives in local governance"